Genivia/RE-flex/doc/index.md

 increased for tokenizing Unicode texts encoded in common wide character formats such as UTF-8, UCS/UTF-16, and UTF-32.
 Flex/Lex still use 8-bit character sets for regex patterns.
 Regex pattern syntax in Flex/Lex is also limited.
 No lazy repetitions.
 No word boundary anchors.
-No indent and dedent matching.
+No indentation matching with indent or dedent anchors in patterns.

 It is possible, but not trivial to implement scanners with Flex/Lex to tokenize the source code of more modern programming languages with Unicode-based lexical